ecoeyta/circles/README.md

 To help with this, a few CSS classes have been exposed:

 * `circles-wrp` 	       - the element wrapping the whole circle
 * `circles-text`         - the element wrapping text content
-* `circles-integer`   - the element wrapping the text before the dot
+* `circles-percentage`   - the element wrapping the text in percentage form
-* `circles-decimals` 	- the element wrapping the decimal places
+* `circles-decimals`   	  - the element wrapping the text in fraction form

 You can overwritte these classes by sending properties `wrpClass` and/or `textClass` to the constructor.